10 customer service rules we should all live by to deliver a great customer experience

 So when asking for feedback, try to stress the importance of the customers opinion on the product or service, rather than trying to make another sale.

 10. Express gratitude

-It’s not possible to underestimate the value of saying thank you.
+Our final customer service rule is understanding it’s not possible to underestimate the value of just saying thank you.

 I would say that it works even when said automatically, out of cultural conditioning.